copsTvFan/cops-episode-guide/guide.md

   head there and see a fight in the street.
 Two girls and a guy are fighting in the street.
 A guy jumps on a policewoman's back to try to stop her and gets tasered.
 The fight was over them trying to use a fake ID to get into a club.
-- Cathedral City CA (7:16 PM Traffic Stop) A car runs a stop sign and the inside of the car smells of pot.
+- (Cathedral City, CA -- 7:16 PM Traffic Stop) FTO Scott Sharpe.
+A car runs a stop sign and the inside of the car smells of pot.
 The 19 year old white and black guy inside have a roach and a bunch of blunts.
-- Wichita KS (9:55 PM Domestic Disturbance Call) A man in an orange flees the scene and hides behind a dumpster.
+- (Wichita, KS -- 9:55 PM Domestic Disturbance Call) A man in an orange flees the scene and hides behind a dumpster.
 He is drunk and hit his girl and punched the closet.

 ## CP-1622